This Home Design is Perfect for Narrow Lots and Tiny Homes

 Named North Shore because most were built on the North Shore of New Orleans as summer vacation homes for the wealthy, these shotgun homes have wide verandas on three sides.

 The reason for calling it shotgun is unclear.
 According to folklore, the explanation is that because of the open layout, one “can fire a gun through the front door, and the bullet could exit out the back door without hitting anything.”

 However, architectural historians note that shotgun is a derivation from the West African word “shogun,” which means “house” or “God’s house.”
 The term was passed down through the freed Haitian slaves who immigrated to New Orleans at the beginning of the 19th century.

 It has long been believed that the shotgun originated in the French colony of St. Domingue (now known as Haiti), where enslaved West African slaves built similar dwellings based on the architecture in their homeland.
 Following the St. Domingue Revolution in 1791, when slaves rose in arms and successfully destroyed the island’s plantation slavery system, the nation of Haiti was created.

-Thousands of the freed slaves from St. Domingue migrated to New Orleans – and brought their architectural traditions with them – particularly the shotgun style.
+Thousands of the freed slaves from St. Domingue migrated to New Orleans, bringing their architectural traditions with them – particularly the shotgun style.
 Folklorist John Michael Vlach noted that “Haitian migrants had only to continue in Louisiana the same life they had known in St. Domingue,” … so the “shotgun house of Port-au-Prince became … the shotgun house of New Orleans.”